History of penicillin

-The history of penicillin follows observations and discoveries of evidence of antibiotic activity of the mould Penicillium that led to the development of penicillins that became the first widely used antibiotics.
-Following the production of a relatively pure compound in 1942, penicillin was the first naturally-derived antibiotic.
+The history of penicillin traces how observations of antibiotic activity in the mould Penicillium led to the development of penicillins, the first widely used antibiotics.

-Ancient societies used moulds to treat infections, and in the following centuries many people observed the inhibition of bacterial growth by moulds.
-While working at St Mary's Hospital in London in 1928, Scottish physician Alexander Fleming was the first to experimentally determine that a Penicillium mould secretes an antibacterial substance, which he named penicillin in 1928.
-The mould was found to be a variant of Penicillium notatum (now Penicillium rubens), a contaminant of a bacterial culture in his laboratory.
+Ancient societies used moulds to treat infections, and many people observed the inhibition of bacterial growth by moulds.
+While working at St Mary's Hospital in London in 1928, Scottish physician Alexander Fleming was the first to show experimentally that a Penicillium mould secretes an antibacterial substance, which he named "penicillin".
+The mould was found to be a variant of Penicillium chrysogenum (now called Penicillium rubens), a contaminant of a bacterial culture in his laboratory.
+The work on penicillin at St Mary's ended in 1929.